Your browser version is no longer supported, so you may experience issues while using this site.

 Myth #3: A green slip and a pink slip are the same thing

 With both green slips and pink slips in New South Wales, it can be confusing to get your coloured slips straight.
-A pink slip, also known as an eSafety check, is required as part of the yearly registration for most cars more than five years old.
+An eSafety inspection report, also known as a ‘pink slip’, is required as part of the yearly registration for most cars more than five years old.

-A green slip, on the other hand, is the name of the CTP insurance all car owners have to pay every year.
+A Green Slip is another name for the CTP insurance all car owners have to pay every year.
 Just because you have your pink slip doesn’t mean you have your green slip!
 Make sure you do your colour slip checklist every year when you renew your registration.

 If you’re required to get a pink slip so you can get your green slip, it will say so on your registration renewal notice.